embienert/SpectraReferenceDB/README.md

 to show details and data plot within the client.
 This directory and all files within **must NOT** be renamed or deleted or the database client will break upon requesting details on the corresponding references.
 When moving or copying the database, make sure this directory remains in the same location as the database. <br>
-NOTE: When moving the database, it will likely be required to re-enter its location when starting the client for the first time afterwards.
+**NOTE**: When moving the database, you will likely have to re-enter its location when starting the client for the first time afterwards.